scottyschup/ruby-curriculum/intro-algorithms.md

 * Improve your `TreeNode` to handle an arbitrary number of children
-* Improve your searches to optionally take a block that will return true when an acceptable value is found.
+* Improve your searches to optionally take a block that will return true when an acceptable value is found (i.e., find the first node that makes the block return true.)

 ## References